pthan1/rock-paper-scissors/README.md

   - [Jeremiah Black](https://github.com/jeremiahblackol)

 ## Wins
 - Developed a working CSS "casino" theme.
 - Refactoring the code to remove any DOM manipulation from classes
-  - Fixing win counter
+- Debugged win counter
 - Fixing issue of timer not resetting when first result was a Draw

 ## Challenges + Improvements
 - Challenges: It was difficult to follow the suggested iterations and to create the classes first.
 - Improvements: Next time, I will work on creating the classes first then work on the main JS file.
 - Bugs: None
 - Future Iterations:
    - Create a "Casino-like" experience by holding and showing fighter icons as cards as in a casino table game.
    - Add a "Reset Score" button to reset the score on click.

 ## Project Specs